18 July, 2019 By: Byron Mathioudakis

 How far can you go on one charge?

-Older EVs like the 2012 Nissan Leaf 1 and the earlier BMW i3 (both with circa 24kWh batteries) struggled to breach 100km in realworld driving, but newer models such as the 28kWh Hyundai Ioniq Electric should easily double that figure.
+Older electric cars like the 2012 Nissan Leaf 1 and the earlier BMW i3 (both with circa 24kWh batteries) struggled to breach 100km in realworld driving, but newer models such as the 28kWh Hyundai Ioniq Electric should easily double that figure.
 This year’s 42kWh i3 update is now claimed to offer a 260km range – matching the Renault Zoe 40.
 Nissan’s new 40kWh Leaf II has a 270km range, and the facelifted Ioniq, expected to launch in September with a 38kWh update, will see that figure hit 300km.
 The 90kWh Jaguar I-Pace is said to exceed 400km, equalling the Teslas with similar battery capacities.
 That’s partly why they’re so expensive.

 The RAC Electric Highway® consists of 11 charging stations between Perth and Augusta